ThaoKine/Vinfast-Stock-Performance/README.md

 ## 🔍 Insight
-**Investor's Concern: “I don’t know when to enter or exit.”**
+## 1. Investor's Concern: “I don’t know when to enter or exit.”

-**Data Analyst Question: What are the optimal entry price to buy and at what price to sell?**
+→  What are the optimal entry price to buy and at what price to sell?**

 Preferable: Buy low, sell high.